Science Education Outdoors:

-At Delphinus School of Natural History, we believe that rich natural resources of the central coast provide an ideal setting for “place-based” nature awareness, and for developing an appreciation for, and personal relationship with the natural world.
+At Delphinus School of Natural History, we believe personal experience, fosters true appreciation for the natural world.
+True nature awareness is a deeply personal journey, achieved through a process that engages all of the senses.
+When we learn to recognize nature’s cycles, understand wildlife behavior, and interpret its many languages, we become naturalists, instead of casual observers.
+We believe that the natural resources of the central coast provide an ideal setting for developing an appreciation for, and personal relationship with the natural world.